TimingKeepers/wrc_logger/README.md

 If you use the option *-i* the test will run in continuous mode till you press the key combination *ctrl-c*.
 Then the test will check the raw log generated.

+# GPIO Tool
+Allows to turn on or off the GPIO pins

+## Installation
+In order to use this tool first modify your /etc/sudores file and add under root {USERNAME} ALL=(ALL) NOPASSWD: /usr/local/bin gpio

+## Usage
+* **number**   : Change GPIO pin, only allow 17, 22 and 27.
+Example:
+        gpio 17 on

+* **status**   : Turn on or off the GPI.
+Example: gpio 17 off